 Would you like to GET INVOLVED and make a difference to the health of blood donors by working with us on our research programme?

-Patient and Public Involvement and Engagement – regular interaction between researchers, the public and key stakeholders leading to informed research ideas, improved communication of research topics and outcomes, and the rapid translation of findings – is fundamental to our research.
+Patient and Public Involvement and Engagement (PPIE) – regular interaction between researchers, the public and key stakeholders leading to informed research ideas, improved communication of research topics and outcomes, and the rapid translation of findings – is fundamental to our research.

 We are committed to Patient and Public Involvement and Engagement – both in the strategic development of the Blood and Transplant Research Unit and the individual research projects – as a means of enhancing research quality and relevance.